TUI Design

 Debug output never reaches a rich full-screen TUI

-When a rich alternate-screen surface owns the terminal — the launch/loading cockpit, the workspace console, the in-container multiplexer, the PR-verify surface — --debug must not print a single line over it.
-The firehose is written only to the diagnostics run file under ~/.jackin/data/diagnostics/runs/<run-id>.jsonl, and external-command output is captured (never streamed to the screen) for the duration.
-The screen stays the clean rich experience; the evidence lands in the file.
+When a rich alternate-screen surface owns the terminal — the launch/loading cockpit, the workspace console, the in-container multiplexer, or the PR-verify surface — --debug must not print over it.
+Operator notices are deferred until terminal ownership ends, while governed telemetry exports directly to the configured backend.
+No local telemetry file is created.

 Focusability